StuPro-TOSCAna/stupro_toscana_vorprojekt/README.md

 TOSCA2vSphere is a command line tool developed in the preliminary design study for the study project TOSCAna.
 The purpose of this tool is to deploy a TOSCAlite model as it is definend in the corresponding archive.

 ## TOSCAlite
 TOSCAlite is a very lightweight version of the OASIS TOSCA standard.
 It can be used to model a deployment based on Linux systems (mostly Ubuntu 16.04 LTS).
-You can read more about TOSCAlite in its documentation here. **TODO add link**
+You can read more about TOSCAlite in its documentation [here](doc/toscalite/).

 ## Project structure
 - `doc/` - Documentation
+- `utils/` - Scripts that help building and running the app
 - `phpapp/` - Example php app
 - `src/main/` - Java source code
 - `src/test/` - Java tests